-At the start of employment, or as required for training with an expiry and retraining requirement (such as WHMIS, propane safety and dangerous goods), training and attestation are currently required for all employees to ensure compliance with Boundary's Code of Conduct on company ethical standards, policies, laws, and regulations.
-The Code of Conduct is applicable to everyone that conducts business on behalf of the organization, which includes the Board of Directors, the Senior Leadership Team, and all current and new employees.
-Boundary has identified the opportunity to incorporate human rights awareness training into the annual Code of Conduct attestation to create awareness and the associated risks of forced and child labour.
-In addition, Boundary is exploring opportunities to provide role specific training to educate team members and help them identify and respond to risks of child and forced labour in supply chains.
-These opportunities will be evaluated through fiscal year 2024.
+At the start of employment, or as required for training with an expiry and retraining requirement (such as WHMIS, First Aid, propane safety, and dangerous goods), all employees are required complete an attestation at the completion of training to ensure compliance with Southland's ethical standards, policies, laws, and regulations.
+The Code of Conduct is applicable to everyone that conducts business on behalf of the organization, which includes the Board of Directors, the Senior Leadership Team, and all current and new employees; all individuals are required to review and attest to the Code of Conduct at the start of employment.